 Tutoring—Sara

 One of the special projects that we were asked to help with this year was tutoring.
-All of the kids are taught to read in English and Spanish, and the school teachers asked th2011-07-07 019at we spend 15 minutes a day reading with each of the older kids.
+All of the kids are taught to read in English and Spanish, and the school teachers asked that we spend 15 minutes a day reading with each of the older kids.
 This turned out to be one of my favorite times of the day.
 We each worked with two or three kids, and were able encourage them as we worked with each child individually throughout our time in Shell.

 One of my kids was Julisa, one of the older girls.
-I worked with Julisa 2011-07-07 012last year and at that point she had just barely started reading in English.
+I worked with Julisa last year and at that point she had just barely started reading in English.
 This year she was able to read whole story books.
 I think that the most important part of reading together was that I had a chance to remind Julisa that she was loved.
 Through reading books together and discussing the storyline, I was able to encourage her to never give up.
 She had come so far in the past year and I cannot wait to see where God take her in the future.

 One day two of the special needs kids decided that they wanted their turn to be read too.
 Edison and Pablo do not usually get along, so the fact that they sat together while I read to them was a miracle.
 The funny thing is that Edison, who was listening very intently, is deaf!
 The two of them just wanted the attention.